PostgreSQL Module¶

 it("should set username", async () => {

-const container = await new PostgreSqlContainer().withUsername("customUsername").start();
+await using container = await new PostgreSqlContainer(IMAGE).withUsername("customUsername").start();

 const client = new Client({